Be aware of common medications that cause falls

 10. Medications that lower blood sugar

 - Most diabetes medications can cause or worsen hypoglycemia (too low blood sugar)

 What to do if your senior is taking these medications

-If your older adult is currently taking one of these medications, don’t stress and don’t make any changes without talking with their doctor.
+If your older adult is currently taking one of these medications, don’t make any changes without talking with their doctor.
 Suddenly discontinuing a drug could cause serious harm.

 The CDC recommends that seniors STOP medications when possible, SWITCH to safer alternatives, or REDUCE medications to the lowest effective dose.